© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Warwick Castle (uninhabited parts) is a scheduled monument protected by Historic England under reference 1005757.
 View the official record →

-Warwick Castle is a Norman fortress founded in 1068 by William the Conqueror following his invasion of England, commanding a strategic position on a bend of the River Avon in Warwickshire.
+Warwick Castle is a medieval fortress founded in 1068 by William the Conqueror on a strategically commanding site above the River Avon in Warwickshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005757.

 Warwick Castle (uninhabited parts) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005757.